pklatka/article-browser/README.md

 More about this method: Matrix Analysis and Applied Linear Algebra, Carl D. Mayer, SIAM, 2000.
 Singular Value Decomposition: Example 5.12.3 and Example 5.12.4

 This project was a part of the computational methods course at AGH UST.
-The project description (in Polish) is available [here](https://github.com/pklatka/computational-methods-course/tree/main/Lab%2006).
+The project description (in Polish), as well as article pre-processing code, is available [here](https://github.com/pklatka/computational-methods-course/tree/main/Lab%2006).

 ## How to run